 - Instruct patients to call their physician immediately with any signs of unexplained wounds appearing on fingers or toes while taking Methylphenidate Hydrochloride Oral Solution.

 - Further clinical evaluation (e.g., rheumatology referral) may be appropriate for certain patients.

-Methylphenidate hydrochloride may decrease the hypotensive effect of guanethidine.
+Methylphenidate Hydrochloride Oral Solution may decrease the hypotensive effect of guanethidine.
 Use cautiously with pressor agents.

-Human pharmacologic studies have shown that methylphenidate hydrochloride may inhibit the metabolism of coumarin anticoagulants, anticonvulsants (phenobarbital, diphenylhydantoin, primidone), phenylbutazone, and tricyclic drugs (imipramine, clomipramine, desipramine).
-Downward dosage adjustments of these drugs may be required when given concomitantly with methylphenidate hydrochloride.
+Human pharmacologic studies have shown that Methylphenidate Hydrochloride Oral Solution may inhibit the metabolism of coumarin anticoagulants, anticonvulsants (phenobarbital, diphenylhydantoin, primidone), phenylbutazone, and tricyclic drugs (imipramine, clomipramine, desipramine).
+Downward dosage adjustments of these drugs may be required when given concomitantly with Methylphenidate Hydrochloride Oral Solution.

 Carcinogenesis, Mutagenesis, Impairment of Fertility

 In a lifetime carcinogenicity study carried out in B6C3F1 mice, methylphenidate caused an increase in hepatocellular adenomas and, in males only, an increase in hepatoblastomas, at a daily dose of approximately 60 mg/kg/day.
 This dose is approximately 30 times and 2.5 times the maximum recommended human dose on a mg/kg and mg/m2 basis, respectively.
 Hepatoblastoma is a relatively rare rodent malignant tumor type.
 There was no increase in total malignant hepatic tumors.
 The mouse strain used is sensitive to the development of hepatic tumors, and the significance of these results to humans is unknown.